 Three June Dodge Writing Fellows attend for free and receive travel assistance from any point in or between Portland, OR, and Seattle, WA, in addition to room and board, visits by presenting authors, and opportunities to share work publicly.
-Fellowships are open to writers from the Pacific Northwest (AK, ID, MT, OR, WA) and Western Canada (British Columbia, Alberta, Yukon).
+These fellowships are open to writers from the Pacific Northwest (AK, ID, MT, OR, WA) and Western Canada (British Columbia, Alberta, Yukon).

 The Erin Donovan Writing Fellowship (August 2017) is open to an emerging woman writer of poetry or prose living in Massachusetts, New York, Oregon, or Washington, who is at least 40 years old, and whose writing expresses both wit and compassion.
-This fellowship covers the residency fee (room and board, guest presenters, options to present) for August 2017 and includes a travel stipend upon arrival of up to $400.
+This fellowship covers the residency fee (room and board, guest presenters, options to present) for August 2017 and includes a travel reimbursement upon arrival of up to $400.
 This fellowship is funded by the family and friends of Erin Donovan, an Oregon fiction writer, teacher, and outdoors woman who passed away in 2015.